How to enter one of the most scenic runs in the UK that takes place this April

 Online entries to the Sand Dancer race series can be found by searching on runbritain.com.

-Further information about the race can be found at facebook.com/sanddancer10k or you can email [email protected]
+Further information about the race can be found at facebook.com/sanddancer10k or you can email [email protected]ldsharriers.club

 Further information about South Shields Harriers and Athletics club can be found at southshieldsharriers.co.uk